stanford-policylab/opp/py/data_readme_template.md

 - Time resolution of the data varies by year.
 Prior to 2013, data is reported annually.
 From 2013 onward, data is reported daily.
 So stop dates prior to 2013 are not precise to the nearest day and are just reported as Jan 1.
-- Counties were mapped by running the police departments in the `Agency` field through Google's geocoder, but this does not work for state patrol stops, for which we have no county information.
+- Counties could theoretically be mapped by running the police departments in the `Agency` field through Google's geocoder, but this does not work for state patrol stops, for which we have no county information.
+Maryland's data is not good enough for us to include in our analysis, so we chose not to do this.
-- While there is information on violation, speeding stops constitute a very small fraction of stops compared to other states, and we therefore exclude Maryland from our speeding analysis.
+- `subject_race` is mapped from `raw_Race`.
+- `outcome` and `arrest_made` are mapped from `raw_Outcome` and `raw_Arrest Made`;
+  see processing script for details.
+- `search_basis` is a cleaned up version of `reason_for_search` which is a free field populated by raw column `Search Reason`.
+- Additional columns from the raw data that may be of interest: `Duration of Search`

 ## Statewide, MI
 **Data notes**: